-What was once known as Ring Protect is now Ring Alarm â Ring's security system, which is currently available for pre-order in the US (though not the UK just yet) and shipping 4 July.
-The system is made of several parts: a base station, a keypad, a motion detector, a motion sensor and a range extender, all of which comes to $199, with the option to buy more sensors for the home if you need them.
+What was once known as Ring Protect is now Ring Alarm â Ring's security system.
+The system is made of several parts: a base station, a keypad, a motion detector, a motion sensor and a range extender, all of which come to $199, with the option to buy more sensors for the home if you need them.

 Best of all, it's a system you should have no problem installing yourself.
-Ring offers a pro membership for $10 a month, which bags you LTE backup and unlimited video storage, but right now (despite the company now being owned by Amazon) there's no integration with Amazon's own Cloud Cam.
-But you'll be able to use it with all your other Ring devices, even the First Alert Z-Wave smoke alarm.
+Ring offers a pro membership for $10 a month, which bags you LTE backup, unlimited video storage, and professional monitoring.

 Chime and Chime Pro